top of page

 Thoughts from Andrew Pietenpol

 A Pietenpol Air Camper is a plane my grandfather Bernard H. Pietenpol designed.
 It is more of a memory than it is a plane for me.
 Bernard passed away when I was in college in 1984.
 Bernard gave a lot of people enjoyment!
 He gave a lot of rides, and people got to experience their first airplane ride through his generosity.
 He would many times after church on Sundays give free rides.
 People from all over the community would show up at his airstrip in Cherry Grove, Minnesota.
 Bernard would load people in and out of his Air Camper flying them up - around - and then down.
-He did this over and over for 60 years.
+He did this over and over for his entire life.
 Some of those people were inspired to become pilots and build their own plane.
 I'm lucky to have had the opportunity to learn from my father and grandfather.
 Life is a full circle and it's just coming back around.

 Thoughts from Donald Pietenpol (Bernard's Son)